Samson-Git/Workshop---Reat-Native-with-Expo/Exercises.md

 ## Step 3: function `addCoinToList`

 Now try to create a method `addCoinToList` who can add a coin to the list when you click on the button 'Add coin'.
-You should create two input (one for the type and one for the value).
+You should create two inputs (one for the type and one for the value).

 Each input must be reset when you add a coin to the list.